drhsqlite/fossil-mirror/www/containers.md

 You would also need to un-drop the `CAP_NET_BIND_SERVICE` capability to allow Fossil to bind to this low-numbered port.

-We use of systemd’s template file feature to allow multiple Fossil servers running on a single machine, each on a different TCP port, as when proxying them out as subdirectories of a larger site.
+We use systemd’s template file feature to allow multiple Fossil servers running on a single machine, each on a different TCP port, as when proxying them out as subdirectories of a larger site.
 To add another project, you must first clone the base “machine” layer: